 At Maastricht University, we recognise that work and study are only one aspect of our students’ and employees’ lives.
 Combining work and private life can be a delicate balancing act, particularly when you are caring for a loved one – a parent, child, sibling, grandparent, friend, or neighbour.
 As a family-friendly university, UM wants to facilitate the combination of caring responsibilities and work or study.
 We recognise that these responsibilities are contingent and that flexibility is crucial.
 Ultimately, our aim is to ensure sustainable employability and successful study completion.

 At UM, we strive to be a caring university by adhering to the following principles:

 In the framework of the UM Cares project, we have committed ourselves to achieving a number of objectives:

 The UM Cares Objectives Agreement is available in full here.

 With two young children in Maastricht and family members living abroad, the mission of UMCares is close to my heart.
 I am always keen on input and ideas from members of the UM community, so if you have something to share please get in touch!

-The UM Cares project is coordinated by Natasja Reslow.
+The UM Cares project was coordinated by Natasja Reslow and the D&I Office.
 She has been teaching, conducting research, and managing projects at Maastricht University since 2009, first as a Ph.D. candidate at FASoS and later as Assistant Professor at the Law Faculty.
-Since 1 April 2019, she is coordinating UMCares, as well as two committees on research ethics and scientific integrity.
+She has been working at the Diversity Office from 1 April 2019 until 1 March 2021.